elishatofunmi/elishatofunmi/README.md

 • Bringing forth an in-depth and strong R&D background in AI, I have been able to demonstrate technical abilities in converting research oriented ideas into user-centered solutions.

-• Expert in designing and implementing cutting-edge cloud-based AI architectures/solutions for fast inference and high latency.
+• Expert in designing and implementing cutting-edge cloud-based AI architectures/solutions for fast inference, high latency and throughput.

 • Results-oriented and well-versed in identifying technical challenges and providing optimal engineering solutions.